Deutsche Bahn bosses pick up bonuses as passengers suffer – DW – 12/11/2023

 Deutsche Bahn: Too little investment

-"The network is simply overloaded," says Böttger.
-In contrast to Luxembourg and Switzerland, who invested around €575 per capita and €450 per capita in rail infrastructure respectively, the figure in Germany is just €114.
+"The network is simply overloaded," said Böttger.
+In contrast to Luxembourg and Switzerland, which invested around €575 per capita and €450 per capita in rail infrastructure respectively, the figure in Germany is just €114.

 For the majority of Germans, mobility means traveling by car, and that guides politicians' policies.